 Cassandra Graves, MEd

 Cassandra Graves is a research assistant at the Jacobs Institute for Innovation in Education.
 She graduated with a Bachelor of Arts in International Studies - Sociology from the University of California, San Diego in 2009.
 After graduating she taught English in South Korea for three years.
 Since her return to the US, Cassandra has worked in a variety of educational settings throughout San Diego County.
 In 2017, Cassandra completed her California Multiple Subject Teaching Credential and graduated with a Master of Education in Curriculum and Instruction from the University of San Diego.
+She taught kindergarten at a dual language immersion school in Chula Vista where she led grade level math instruction.

 Yongbo Xiao, MBA